GTK-lab/SpliCeAT/majiq/README.md

 # Majiq snakemake

 ## Setting up
-1. In the `prep.R` file, change the following parameters to suit your experimental design:
+1. Open the `prep.R` file and change the following parameters to suit your experimental design:
 ```
 setwd("/mnt/cbis/home/yongshan/majiq_snakemake") # working directory containing majiq snakemake
 design <- read.csv("./input/design.csv") # experimental design csv file, do not need to change if you upload it under input